lexik/LexikWorkflowBundle/README.md

 To define your workflow you will have to discribe some processes, a process consists of a sequence of connected steps.
 A step contains some validations, actions and roles.
 A step can't be reached if the current user in session does not have roles defined on this step.
 Validations are executed when you try to reach the step, if those validations are successful we consider the step has been reached and we run all actions defined on the reached step.
-If validations fail, you will stay on the current step except if the "onInvalid" step if defined, in this case you won't stay on the current step but we will try to reach the "onInvalid" step.
+If validations fail, you will stay on the current step except if the "on_invalid" step if defined, in this case you won't stay on the current step but we will try to reach the "on_invalid" step.
 The workflow work on a "model" object, a model is a class that implements `FreeAgent\WorkflowBundle\Model\ModelInterface`.
 Each times a model try to reach a step we store a row in the database to keep the steps history.